innogames/serveradmin/docs/python-api.rst

 All filter conditions will be ANDed.

-More often you need filtering with more complex conditions, for example regular expression matching, comparism (less than, greating than) etc. For this kind of queries there is a filters modules which defines some filters you can use.
+More often you need filtering with more complex conditions, for example regular expression matching, comparison (less than, greating than) etc. For this kind of queries there is a filters modules which defines some filters you can use.
 The following example will give you all Tribal Wars webservers, which world number is between 20 and 30::